Celgene profit beats forecasts as Revlimid delivers

 Sales of Abraxane, a treatment for metastatic breast cancer, fell 6 percent to $106 million.
 Celgene said the decline was partly due to a surge in U.S. demand for the drug in 2011 as a result of shortages of standard chemotherapy agent paclitaxel.

-Celgene, which had been criticized for paying $2.9 billion in 2010 for Abraxis Bioscience in order to obtain Abraxane, is hoping to broaden its use and is testing the drug in other types of cancer, such as melanoma and pancreatic cancer.
+Celgene, which had been criticized for paying $2.9 billion in 2010 for Abraxis Bioscience in order to obtain Abraxane, is testing the drug in other types of cancer.

 Sales of Vidaza, used to treat a group of blood disorders known as myelodysplastic syndromes, rose 15 percent to $220 million.
 Sales of Thalomid, the company's older treatment for multiple myeloma, fell 10 percent to $75 million.